CyberPunkCodes/laravel-ajax-json-api/README.md

-# laravel-ajax-json-api
+# Laravel AJAX JSON API

-Laravel AJAX JSON API
+Turn your Laravel project into an AJAX JSON API.